BROADSoftware/HADeploy/docsite/docs/plugins_reference/files/files.md

 in particular, file modification are only performed when needed.
 In some case, such modification need to trigger some other action, such as background process restart.
 This is the function of the `notify` attribute.

-This `notify` attribut is a list of string where each item can be of one of three forms:
+This `notify` attribute is a list of string where each item can be of one of three forms:

 - `"systemd://<systemd_unit_name>"`